 Tetris (v1.0, GB, Nintendo, 1989)

 No matter what region you buy Tetris for Game Boy from, it's likely going to be the same version, v1.1.
-Little known to most, v1.0, a version without the Tetris theme, was sold in Japan. v1.0 was only sold as a bundle with a link cable.
-With around 25,000 copies sold, a relatively low number when it comes to games, it is hard to find.
+Little known to most, v1.0, a version without the Tetris theme, was released and sold for a short time.

 Super Tetris 2 + Bombliss (Gold Cartridge, SFC, BPS, 1992)